Loading...

 Install MacPorts and type:

-(Omit the +app part if you do not need OMPL.app.)
-If you want to build OMPL from source instead, you can install just the OMPL dependencies like so:
+If you want to build OMPL from source, you can install just the OMPL dependencies like so:

 sudo port install `port -q info --depends ompl | sed 's/,//g'`